foltri/huebang/README.md

 The application can only control the lamps if their names match the ones above.
 In case some lamps are missing, the application can still control the rest of them.

+Before using the application, the "Hue animations" folder has to be placed in the root folder of the phone!
+This folder contains the frame files for the light effects.
+It can be downladed [here] (http://bit.ly/1LXc10q).